-- r.
-The accounting relating to Trade Charge Money Orders paid by each Postal Administration shall be effected by means of supplements to the special Account of Money Order transactions between the two Administrations. - 2.
-In this account, which shall be accompanied by the paid and receipted Trade Charge Money Orders, the Orders shall be entered in alphabetical sequence of the Offices of issue and in numerical sequence of their entry in the registers of those Offices.
-The Administration which has prepared the account shall deduct from the total sum of its credit one-half of one per cent $(\frac{1}{2})$ of this total, representing the allowance to the other Administration specified in Article 30 of the Agreement.
+- 1. The accounting relating to Trade Charge Money Orders paid by each Postal Administration shall be effected by means of supplements to the special account of Money Order transactions between the two Administrations. - 2.
+In this account, which shall be accompanied by the paid and receipted Trade Charge Money Orders, the Orders shall be entered in alphabetical sequence of the offices of issue and in numerical sequence of their entry in the registers of those offices.
+The Administration which has prepared the account shall deduct from the total sum of its credit one-half of one per cent (1⁄2 p.
+100) of this total, representing the allowance to the other Administration specified in Article 40 of the Agreement.

-The verification of this Account shall be effected in accordance with the provisions of the Money
+The verification of this account shall be effected in accordance with the provisions of the Money